justinformentin/fastapi-external-boilerplate/README.md

 The `token.py` middleware file contains the check for the token, which should be in every request's `Authorization` header "Bearer" token.

-The `token_service` is a placeholder for your own service that checks the validity of the API token that gets sent in the headers.
+The `token_service(token)` is a placeholder for your own service that checks the validity of the API token that gets sent in the headers.

 ### Endpoints
 The `api` directory contains the files for each endpoint.
 You can make multiple files, one for each endpoint, and add them to the router in the `main.py` file.